WesleyKProfile/Small-Network-Lab/README.md

 - Proficiency in ensuring functionality of network devices and services

 ## Steps
-1. Determined the hardware requirements for the project, excluding servers and cabling.
+1. Determined the hardware requirements for the project.

 2. Established wired connections for all devices and organized them into VLAN groups for network segmentation and management.
 <img src="https://github.com/WesleyKProfile/Small-Network-Lab/assets/168662972/cbcc6f73-0262-49bd-813b-376a45885338" alt="image">